Posts

 solving the weak E string problem.

-Acoustasonic Guitar modification
+Acoustasonic Guitar modification - string catcher

 NOT-A-DUMBLE circuit analysis and schematic